andrew henderson menu

 See our step-by-step guide to each of the investment options below.

-The Donation Route: the National Transformation Fund
+The Donation Route: The National Transformation Fund

 Grenada offers applicants the option to pay a pre-set sum into its National Transformation Fund (NTF).
 Grenada’s NTF is responsible for financing infrastructure projects on the islands.